zafeirakopoulos/zafeirakopoulos.github.io/_pages/publications.md

 The two main themes of my research are **algorithmic enumeration** and **change of representation**.
 In order to achieve my research goals, the computation of bases and decompositions becomes necessary.
-First I will give a bird's-eye view of my research and in later sections I will elaborate on specific topics.

 ### Algorithmic Enumeration